RTAAS/disturbance-tracker/docs/index.rst

 nuisances, such as barking or car alarms.
 These models are trained on collected data to automate logging of detected disturbances.

+Rather than using large complex solutions that make use of giant sample data, APR uses local recordings in order to identify the exact disturbance.
+This means that even an old laptop is plenty to put this project into action.

 .. _why:

 Background